MUSIC FOR TRUMPET AND THE KING OF INSTRUMENTS

 Move Records MD 3379

-Another addition to the impressive number of collaborative recordings on this label, this trumpet-and-organ effort offers a wide mix, ranging from Bach without frills to arrangements that are packed with incident.
+Another addition to the impressive number of collaborative recordings on the Move label, this trumpet-and-organ effort offers a wide mix, ranging from Bach without frills to arrangements that are packed with incident.
 The playing involves two organs: the Hill/Fincham instrument in St. Michael’s Uniting Church on Collins Street where Boak is the resident performer, and one in ‘Collingwood Castle’ where the Radixon Group has its Islington Street headquarters and which, despite assiduous searching, retains its mysteries as a privately-owned construct.

 The Collingwood organ is used for duets exclusively while the artists also perform four works at the city church, which is where Boak chose to record his solos.
 An early indication of the hybrid nature of the material on offer comes in the first track, an arrangement by both musicians of the Albinoni Adagio in G minor, now known to have been written by Remo Giazotto – not the first ghostwriter to take a leaf out of the Kreisler creative-abnegation handbook.
 As expected with this slow-moving dirge, there are a few notes where tuning is not spot-on.
 Less importantly, you can’t avoid feeling that the chord-supported cadenza-like passages for the trumpet come straight from a spaghetti western – the spirit of Morricone putting in an unanticipated appearance.